Numerical investigation of the nonlinear interaction between the sinusoidal motion-induced and gust-induced forces acting on bridge decks: Introduction

-This study investigates the nonlinear interaction between the unsteady gust-induced and motion-induced forces using the Vortex Particle Method (VPM) as a CFD scheme.
+Herein, we simulated the wind-induced vibration problem in a turbulent environment in a fully coupled manner using the Vortex Particle Method (VPM) as a CFD scheme and investigate the nonlinearity that originated from the interaction of the unsteady motion- and gust-induced forces.
 A sinusoidally oscillating bridge deck is subjected to free-stream sinusoidal gusts to excite a nonlinear interaction between the gust-induced and motion-induced forces at large angles of attack.
 The interaction is examined by comparing the time-dependent forces of the CFD model with their linear counterpart from the LU model with CFD-based aerodynamic coefficients.
 To this end, the influence of the free-stream turbulence on the shear layer is discussed in an attempt to explain the origin of the aerodynamic nonlinearity in the forces based on peculiar flow features.
 The paper is organized as follows: Section \ref{Sec2_Litrature} briefly discusses the fundamental aspects of the influence of free-stream turbulence on the aerodynamic forces of a moving body reported in the literature.
 Section \ref{Sec2_Method} describes the methodology used to study the interaction, and it revisits the CFD and LU models, including previously-developed comparison metrics for the force time-histories.
 Verification of the numerical procedure for linear aerodynamic of a flat plate is presented in Sec. \ref{Sec3_Verif}.
 In Sec. \ref{Sec4_Appl}, the methodology is applied on two generic bridge decks to excite the nonlinear interaction and the results discussed in depth.
 Finally, Sec. \ref{Sec7_Conlusion} concludes the study.